-Data on social security are taken mostly from administrative sources of the Ministry of Labour and Social Affairs, for certain selected indicators also from the information system of the Czech Social Security Administration and from proprietary sources of the Czech Statistical Office.
+Data on social security are taken mostly from administrative sources of the Ministry of Labour and Social Affairs, for certain selected indicators also from the information system of the Czech Social Security Administration.

 The social security scheme includes pension insurance, sickness insurance, state social support benefits, foster care benefits, material need benefits, providing of social services (including the care benefit), and other systems of benefits and allowances.
 The pension insurance scheme provides old-age, disability, widows', widowers', and orphans' pensions.
-Before 2009 disability pensions were provided as full and partial ones.
+Before 2010 disability pensions were provided as full and partial ones.
 Effective since 1 January 2010 full disability pensions were partly transformed into disability pensions, third level and partly were subdivided into disability pensions of first level and second level depending on percentage of the working ability reduction of the insured person due to long-term adverse condition.
-Data starting from 2010 show, on the contrary to the previous years, the numbers of recipients, average monthly amount of old-age pensions, partial old-age pensions (after a shorter insurance period has been reached) from other standpoint.
+Data starting from 2010 show, on the contrary to the previous years, the numbers of recipients, average monthly amount of old-age pensions, partial old-age pensions (after a determined shorter insurance period has been reached) from other standpoint.
 They are newly based on the Ministry methodology, in which partial pensions granted pursuant to Section 29 2) of the Act No 155/1995 Sb on pension insurance, are strictly classified as partial old-age pensions.
 In the approach applied to that time they were classified as a part of the old-age pensions.
-Furthermore, since 2010 disability pensions paid on the day when 65 years of age is reached are converted into old-age pensions on that day.
-Average old-age and disability pensions are given in as a single-received pension, that is not combined with widow's or widower's pension.
+Furthermore, since 2010 disability pensions, paid on the day when 65 years of age is reached, are converted into old-age pensions on that day.
+Average old-age and disability pensions are given as a single pension, that is not combined with widow's or widower's pension.

-The sickness insurancesystem of benefits comprises four benefits, namely sickness benefit, carer's allowance, maternity benefit, and pregnancy and maternity compensation benefit.
+The sickness insurance system of benefits comprises six types of benefits as follows: sickness benefit, carer's allowance (till 2008 as a support benefit for family member care taking), statutory maternity pay, pregnancy and maternity compensation benefit, and then paternity leave for fathers and long-term carer's allowance which became effective in the course of 2018.
 Sickness insurance benefits are provided per calendar day of a given period of time.
-The sickness insurance of the self-employed without employees is voluntary.
-The self-employed without employees are entitled to two of the benefits only - the sickness benefit and the maternity benefit.
-Job applicants are not sickness insurance do not include data concerning the armed forces of the Ministry of Defence, the Ministry of the Interior, and the Ministry of Justice.
+The sickness insurance of the self-employed without employees, own-account workers, is voluntary.
+The self-employed without employees are entitled to four of the benefits only - the sickness benefit, statutory maternity pay, paternity leave for fathers and long-term carer's allowance.
+Tables relating to sickness insurance and pension insurance do not include data concerning the armed forces of the Ministry of Defence, the Ministry of the Interior, and the Ministry of Justice.

-The state social support system provides for targeted assistance to families with dependent children in determined social conditions, which the families are not able to cope with using their own resources and strength.
+The state social support system provides for targeted assistance, first of all, to families with dependent children in determined social conditions, which the families are not able to cope with using their own resources and strength.
 Some of the state social support benefits are paid as applicant and jointly assessed persons income tested benefits, i.e. child allowance, housing allowance, and birth grant.
 Other are provided as non-income-tested benefits as parental allowance and funeral grant.
 Foster care benefits have been regulated by a separate legal regulation since the beginning of 2013 and have not been included into state social benefits.
 They are used to contribute to needs related to care of a child, whose parents may not or does not want to care of and who is in foster care; since 2013 these benefits have included new established allowance at the foster care termination.